SharePoint

 Antimicrobial Resistance

-Antimicrobial resistance (AMR) has been found in all regions of the world.
-The World Health Organization (WHO) has declared AMR to be one of the top 10 global public health threats facing humanity.
-Controlling or combating AMR requires a collective effort from society, including the general public, healthcare professionals (HCPs) and authorities.
+The World Health Organization (WHO) has declared AMR as one of the top 10 global public health threats facing humanity1.
+Combating AMR requires a collective effort from society, including the general public, healthcare professionals, industry, and the authorities.

-AMR occurs when microorganisms such as bacteria, viruses, fungi and some parasites develop mechanisms to resist being killed by antimicrobial agents such as antibiotics1.
-Infections thus persist and may spread to others2.
+AMR occurs when microorganisms such as bacteria, viruses, fungi and some parasites develop mechanisms to resist being killed by antimicrobial agents such as antibiotics.
+Infections thus persist and may spread to others.

 Find facts on AMR here.